Anushka800/Merry-Christmas/README.md

 # Merry-Christmas
-I design this Merry Christmas layout in Teta.
+I design this Merry Christmas layout using Teta.